markjacksonfishing/katacoda/sysdig-container-visibility/intro.md

 - lsof
 and way more... awesome sauce.

-In this scenario, you will learn with some basic and cool examples how to add container visibility without modifying existing container-based deployments:
+In this scenario, you will learn with some basic and cool examples of how to add container visibility without modifying existing container-based deployments:

 * How Sysdig works, using filters and chisels.